aalcara/42_Born2beroot/README.md

 # 42_Born2beroot
-Introduction to the wonderful world of virtualization, creating my first machine in VirtualBox
+Introduction to the wonderful world of virtualization, creating my first machine in VirtualBox.

+With this project I had my first contact with

 ## VirtualBox machine Settings
 Before install the Operating system is needed to set some settings